IIIF/api/source/api/auth/0.9/index.md

 * A registry of trusted domains should not be required; anyone should be able to create any kind of viewer and run it from anywhere.
 * Institutions should be able to use their existing authentication systems without modification.

-To meet these challenges and goals, the IIIF Authentication specification describes a set of workflows for guiding the user through an existing access control system.
+To meet these challenges and goals, the IIIF Authentication specification describes a set of workflows for guiding the user through an _existing_ access control system.
 The process of authenticating the user is mostly outside the scope of the specification and may involve a round-trip to a CAS server, or an OAuth2 provider, or a bespoke login system.
 In this sense, IIIF Authentication is not the same as a protocol like CAS; it is a pattern for interacting with arbitrary third party protocols.

-IIIF Authentication provides a link to a user interface for logging in, and services that provide credentials, modelled after elements of the OAuth2 workflow.
+IIIF Authentication provides a link to a user interface for logging in, and services that provide credentials, modeled after elements of the OAuth2 workflow.
 Together they act as a bridge to the access control system in use on the server, without the client requiring knowledge of that system.

 In summary, the specification describes how to:

-* From within a viewer, initiate an interaction with an access control system so that a user can acquire the credentials they need to view that content.
+* From within a viewer, initiate an interaction with an access control system so that a user can acquire the credentials they need to view restricted content.
 * Give the client just enough knowledge of the user's state with respect to the content provider to ensure a good user experience.

 Please send feedback to [iiif-discuss@googlegroups.com][iiif-discuss].